jeffqiu2018/LPCoding/README.md

 # LPCoding
-Simple C++/Qt demo of Linear Predictive Coding used in speech processing.
+Simple C++/Qt demo of Linear Predictive Coding in Time Domain used in speech processing.